Research

 Title: A Randomized, Double-blind, Placebo-controlled, Phase 3 Study of the Efficacy and Safety of Inhaled Treprostinil in Subjects with Idiopathic Pulmonary Fibrosis

-- PI: Shehabaldin Alqalyoobi MD
+- Sub PI: Hassan Al-Khalisy, MD

 - Sponsor: United Therapeutics Corp.